robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

    :::image type="content" source="media/aa-cq-historical-report-02-v320.png" alt-text="Screenshot showing data sources for v3.2.x":::

-6. For each of the two data sources do the following:
+6. Do the following for each of the two data sources shown:
    - Select the data source.
    - Select **Edit Permissions**, and then **Edit**.
    - Select **Organizational account**, and then **Sign in** (or **Sign in as different user**).